Philsie/ARRS-documentation/README.md

 		And these details are worth showing, it's important to reach the horizon together. <br>

 # galgalgal:6.62607015*10^−34J*Hz^−1
+* notes
+  	* fired
+  	QSB0cmFpdCBvZiBodW1hbml0eSB0aGF0IGluIGV2ZXJ5IHBvc3N James was finally fired, I was sick of redoing his work for him. pYmxlIHdheSBkb2VzIG5vdCBhbGxvdyB0byBnbyBmb3J3YXJkLgpUa Now there's more work, of course, but 	there's no need to get into his mindless notes or haphazard documentation parsing.
+GlzIGlzIHRoZSBuYXR1cmUgb2YgcGVvcGxlLCB0aGVpciB1bmNlcnRha

+  	---
+		  QSB0cmFpdCBvZiBodW1hbml0eSB0aGF0IGluIGV2ZXJ5IHBvc3N - A trait of humanity that in every poss pYmxlIHdheSBkb2VzIG5vdCBhbGxvdyB0byBnbyBmb3J3YXJkLgpUa - )ble way does not allow to go forward.
+		  GlzIGlzIHRoZSBuYXR1cmUgb2YgcGVvcGxlLCB0aGVpciB1bmNlcnRha - is is the nature of people, their uncerta

+		  A trait of humanity that in every poss )ble way does not allow to go forward. is is the nature of people, their uncerta

+   * note_two

+	W50eSwgZmVhcnMsIHNpbnMuCkluIGV2ZXJ5IHBvc3NpYmxlIHdhe

+	When digging through documentation, I constantly come across password-protected files, ciphers, symbols that may have a meaning.
+Why don't we simply write all the documentation in one place?
+We have a 		very secure network.
+You can't just hack into it.
+What's the point of this?
+SB0aGVyZSBhcmUgcGVvcGxlIHdobyBlbGV2YXRlIHRoZWlyIG5h

+	---
+		  W50eSwgZmVhcnMsIHNpbnMuCkluIGV2ZXJ5IHBvc3NpYmxlIHdhe - nty, fears, sins.
+In every possible wa

+		  SB0aGVyZSBhcmUgcGVvcGxlIHdobyBlbGV2YXRlIHRoZWlyIG5h - there are people who elevate their na

+		  dHVyZSB0byBhbiBhYnNvbHV0ZS4KSXQgaXMgbXVjaCB3b3JzZ - ture to an absolute.
+It is much wors

+		  SB3aGVuIHN1Y2ggcGVvcGxlIGdldCBwb3dlci4K - when such people get power.

+		  nty, fears, sins.
+In every possible way there are people who elevate their nature to an absolute.
+It is much worse when such people get power.
+  * for_you
+  	There's another very interesting photo for you in the files.
+Be sure to take a look at it.
+	Mr. Kerman

+ * note-fired-note_two

+	Mankind is built in such a way that some people see to the horizon, while others see beyond the horizon.
+	I really aspire to become that person who sees beyond the horizon.
+	Every time i manage to get close to the horizon, more and more details are revealed to me.
+	And these details are worth showing, it's important to reach the horizon together.

+	A trait of humanity that in every possible way does not allow to go forward.It is the nature of people, their uncertanty, fears, sins.
+In every possible way there are people who elevate their nature to an 		absolute.
+It is much worse when such people get power.

 * dir
 	* task.exe
 	TASK MANAGEMENT